Morocco – Rivers, Mountains & Deserts

-Flights generally arrive into Marrakesh in the morning and we’ll have a ROAM representative meet you and take you to our hotel.
-After you are settled, its off to explore the markets, restaurants and culture.
-Tonight you will overnight just outside the Riad at the Le Meridien N’fis Hotel, a full service facility that is a great place to unwind from traveling.
-Tonight we’ll meet for a welcome dinner and go over the plans for our adventure
+Flights generally arrive into Marrakesh or Casablanca and then you’ll connect to Ouarzazate where a ROAM representative will meet you and take you to our hotel (Riad Ksar Ighnda) at the World Heritage site, Ait Benhadou.
+After you are settled, it’s off to explore this incredible medina, which has been featured in many Hollywood films.
+Tonight we’ll meet for a welcome dinner and go over the plans for our adventure.

-Today we will foray into the world of camel riding as we head in the Sahara Desert Great Dunes.
+Today you will get a unique insight of Saharan bedouin life with options for more camel trekking and sand boarding.
 The scenery is outrageous and the photo opportunities endless.
 Tonight we’ll dine in a nomad village and meet a number of wonderful families.
-We’ll have a traditional Moroccan diner with live entrainment before bivouac in the desert under the stars.
+We’ll have a traditional Moroccan dinner with live entrainment.

 - About the Region